 Trisha Faulkner (2015) is a 2015 Presidential Management Fellowship Finalist.
 As a fellow, she is currently a Foreign Affairs Officer working at the U.S. State Department in the Office of the Coordinator for Cyber Issues.
 Trisha received her undergraduate degree in Middle Eastern Studies and European History from Northwestern University.
 With a background in translation, she worked as a program manager for Google.
 Trisha continued to work full-time for Google while enrolled in the MA program, where her research interests were primarily related to the causes of armed conflict and formal modeling.
 Her thesis applied game theory to examine the strategic decision making process related to state vs. state cyber conflict.

 Merrite Johnson (2015) is a graduate of NYU’s Bachelor’s-Master’s Program in Politics.
 While in the MA program, she specialized in comparative politics; in her thesis, she examined women’s increased political representation in post-conflict countries in sub-Saharan Africa.
-Currently, Merrite works as the executive assistant at the Global Justice Center in New York City, a non-profit organization focused on the enforcement of international human rights law and gender equality.
+Currently, Merrite works as the program coordinator at the Global Justice Center in New York City, a non-profit organization focused on the enforcement of international human rights law and gender equality.

 Liana Eustacia Reyes-Reardon (2015) started Rice University’s PhD program in Political Science in the fall of 2016.
 She will also be a visiting research fellow at National Defense University’s Center for Complex Operations.
 Her research is focused on conflict and cooperation, with particular emphasis on armed non-state actors (alliances, territorial control, governance, strategic behavior).
 During her time in the MA program and following her graduation, Liana was the research coordinator for IBI Consultants, LLC, a Washington D.C. national security consulting firm, where she managed a variety of projects including works within the Center for Strategic and International Studies and National Defense University.
 She has also been named as a 2016-2017 APSA Latino Scholarship Fund Recipient.